cw/firefox-extension-writefile/README.markdown

 # Writefile #

 This [Firefox extension](https://developer.mozilla.org/en/extensions) listens for a "WriteFile" event from an element in a web page and writes the contents of that element to the path given in the "filename" attribute of the same element.
+In the interest of system security, this extension will not overwrite existing files.